 The cover letter, or letter of application, accompanies your resume when applying for positions to let employers know why you are interested in their opportunity and organization.
 You should customize each cover letter to match your skills and experience to the position.

 - Identify the name and title of the person to whom the letter should be addressed.
 For online postings, include the name of the contact person and/or title that are listed.
-Also keep in mind that a cover letter may NOT be required for ALL online job posting, so be sure to adhere to application guidelines.
+Also keep in mind that a cover letter may NOT be required for ALL online postings, so be sure to adhere to application guidelines.

 - For ads with no contact information, you should still attempt to identify the organization, if possible.
 Only address the letter to “Dear Hiring Manager ” if you are not able to find the necessary contact information.